Dominic-Taylor-Dev/playing-with-git/README.md

     </li>
 </ul>

-<p> Once you've got this far, you're basically set up.
-There are a few other commands you'll want to know, though:</p>
+Once you've got this far, you're basically set up.
+There are a few other commands you'll want to know, though:

 <ul>
     <li><code>git add "FileName"</code> which adds files to the staging area (meaning they're being tracked but not yet committed)</li>